giabaoAu/mango/README.md

 # ^(>.<)^ IMPLEMENT LATER!

 1. Github login for now -> Google login later
 2. Add in a category filter row
-2. Sentry Performance + Bug Tracking (Will be ok with overides in package.json)
+3. Sentry Performance + Bug Tracking (Will be ok with overides in package.json)
-3. Change localhost to vercel link later in the github Oauth setting
 4. Change favicon.icon to our logo later
-5. **PROJECT_ID AND DATASET** is set as environment var on Vercel -> Might need to change as it might be vulnerable
+5. Create a function formatView() in /lib/utils.ts to check if view is plural or singular